free things to do in New York City

 Discussion | An Evening with Playwright Mark Ravenhill

-British playwright Ravenhill (Shopping and F***ing, Some Explicit Polaroids, Shoot/Get Treasure/Repeat), recently seen in New York as Bette Bourne's counterpoint in A Life in Three Acts at St. Ann's Warehouse, will read from recent monologues and discuss his work with Distinguished Professor Marvin Carlson.
+British playwright Ravenhill (Shopping and F***ing, Some Explicit Polaroids, Shoot/Get Treasure/Repeat), more recently seen in New York as Bette Bourne's counterpoint in A Life in Three Acts at St. Ann's Warehouse, will read from recent monologues and discuss his work with Distinguished Professor Marvin Carlson. less

 New York City, NY; NYC